-The Whatcom Marine Resources Committee is a diverse group of informed stakeholders serving to promote and facilitate actions that will protect and restore the marine ecosystem and its resources.
+The Whatcom Marine Resources Committee is a diverse group of informed stakeholders serving to promote and facilitate actions that will protect and restore the marine ecosystem.

 The story of the Northwest Straits Initiative...

-Senator Patty Murray and U.S. Representative Jack Metcalf began exploring alternatives to that model for protecting and restoring the region and proposed the Northwest Straits Marine Conservation Initiative, which was authorized by Congress is 1998.
-The main goals of the initiative are: 1) mobilizing broad citizen support for marine conservation, 2) increasing voluntary compliance with conservation goals, and 3) utilizing local energy to generate on-the-ground projects
+Due to the decline of marine species and habitats in the Northwest Straits region in the mid 1980’s, Congress authorized a study of the area for potential inclusion as a National Marine Sanctuary.
+This proposal was met with strong resistance from locals who were concerned that a National Marine Sanctuary would be administered in a top-down fashion, without input from the local community.
+Senator Patty Murray and U.S. Representative Jack Metcalf began exploring alternatives to the marine sanctuary and proposed the Northwest Straits Marine Conservation Initiative, which was authorized by Congress is 1998.
+The main goals of the initiative are: 1) mobilizing broad citizen support for marine conservation, 2) increasing voluntary compliance with conservation goals, and 3) utilizing local energy to generate on-the-ground projects.

 The Whatcom Marine Resources Committee was established by the Whatcom County Council in 1999.